-Drug Program Implementation Questions Response associated epilepsy and successful therapy is determined by a Quality of life of patients is another metric that is considered reduction in seizure frequency. by treating physicians, though no specific QoL tools are generally used in practice, rather patients and caregivers What objective measures are used in routine clinical practice to assess therapeutic response in patients with TSC-associated provide their own overall assessment of how their QoL has changed (i.e., increase or decrease in seizure seizures? frequency/severity, increased alertness, etc.).
-Considerations for discon How would loss of response or absence of clinical benefit be defined in patients with TSC-associated seizures?
+Drug program implementation questions Response Considerations for discon tinuation of therapy How would loss of response or absence of clinical benefit be defined in patients with TSC-associated seizures?
 CDEC and the clinical experts agreed that loss or lack of response are also measured by seizure count and severity as reported by patients.
 Most of the patients in the CARE6 trial experienced side effects.
 There were no defined metrics provided for discontinuation of the drug.
 In what circumstances would Epidiolex be discontinued?
 CDEC and the clinical experts agreed that cannabidiol should be discontinued in patients who experience intolerable side effects from treatment, including but not limited to significant elevations in liver enzymes, sedation, significant GI side effects, and hypersensitivity reactions.
-Considerations for pres cribing of therapy The dosing of cannabidiol in the CARE6 trial (25mg/kg/day and 50mg/kg/day) was not reflective of the dosing criteria for TSC (10 to 25mg/kg/day) in the Product Monograph.
+Considerations for pres cribing of therapy The dosing of cannabidiol in the CARE6 trial (25 mg/kg/day and 50 mg/kg/day) was not reflective of the dosing criteria for TSC (10 mg/kg/day to 25 mg/kg/day) in the product monograph.
 There is potential for prescribers to increase the dose to those used in the clinical trials, impacting cost.
 Would you prescribe cannabidiol beyond the indicated dosage?
-The CARE6 trial evaluated the dose of 50 mg/kg/day, which is not currently indicated for this population, and was noted by the clinical experts to be high for this type of medication.
-CDEC and the clinical experts noted that no observable dose-response relationship was observed in terms of efficacy thus, it is unlikely that prescribing cannabidiol beyond the indicated dosage would be done.
-If conducted, dosing beyond the Health Canada approved dosage of 25 mg/kg/day would be dependent on tolerability of treatment.
+The CARE6 trial evaluated the dose of 50 mg/kg/day, which is not currently indicated for this population; the clinical experts also noted this was high for this type of medication.
+CDEC and the clinical experts noted that no observable dose-response relationship was observed in terms of efficacy, thus it is unlikely a dosage of cannabidiol beyond the indicated dosage would be prescribed.
+If prescribed, dosing beyond the Health Canada-approved dosage of 25 mg/kg/day would be dependent on tolerability of treatment.
 It is expected that Epidiolex would be prescribed by neurologists with expertise in managing seizures.
 There may be limited access to neurologists within some regions.
 How could patients without access to specialized care receive treatment with Epidiolex?
 CDEC and the clinical experts highlighted that patients with TSC-associated seizures are under the care of neurologists with expertise in the treatment of epilepsy.
-Patients are required to see a specialist in order to be prescribed treatment for TSC-associated seizures, though administration of treatment is not a concern, and does not need to be done in specialized centers.
-Recently, virtual care has become more common, and should assist with treatment monitoring.
-Cannabidiol is available as an amber liquid with 100mg/mL in a 100 mL bottle.
+Patients are required to see a specialist to be prescribed treatment for TSC-associated seizures, although administration of treatment is not a concern and does not need to be done in specialized centres.
+Recently, virtual care has become more common and should assist with treatment monitoring.
+Cannabidiol is available as an amber liquid with 100 mg/mL in a 100 mL bottle.
 Patients are titrated to effective therapeutic dose during the first 2 weeks of therapy.
 The patient or caregiver is required to measure the dose.
 No response required.
 For CDEC consideration.
 This product is intended to be used as adjunctive therapy to current ASMs.
 Cannabidiol is a potent CYP3A4 and CYP2C19 inhibitor.
-It is known to increase drug levels of clobazam, rufinamide and topiramate.
+It is known to increase drug levels of clobazam, rufinamide, and topiramate.
 No response required.
 For CDEC consideration.
 More information about drug interactions would be beneficial.
-Generaliza bility The CARE6 trial was a multi-site, randomized, double-blind, placebo-controlled trial.
-Patients on mTOR inhibitors (everolimus), and patients who already were taking (medical) cannabis products were excluded from the trial.
-CDEC and the clinical experts highlighted that there is no evidence to support the use of cannabidiol in these patients.
-Would you consider using Epidiolex in these patients?
+L HAL Generaliza DIIIty controlled trial.
+Patients on mTOR inhibitors (everolimus), and patients who already were taking (medical) cannabis products were excluded from the trial. evidence to support the use of cannabidiol in these patients. would you consider using Epidiolex in these patients?
+Medical cannabis is used to treat refractory or drug-resistant epilepsy.
+It is expected that patients would prefer to switch to a pharmaceutical grade alternative for varying reasons (consistent Most patients with ISC-associated seizures who use medical cannabis incur significant out-of-pocket costs because it is not generally covered by most plans.
+As such,